Keith-S-Thompson/kst-time-utils/README.md

 (subject to the overhead of running the program).
 Note that these functions are considered obsolete.
 Consider using the `nanosleep-until` command instead.
+Optionally, it executes a command given on the command line after the `seconds` argument.

 ```
-Usage: usleep-until seconds
+Usage: usleep-until seconds [command [args...]]
 ```

 `nanosleep-until` sleeps until the next multiple (in seconds since the UNIX epoch) of the specified number of seconds.
 It uses `clock_gettime()` and `nanosleep()` to provide nanosecond resolution (subject to the overhead of running the program).
+Optionally, it executes a command given on the command line after the `seconds` argument.

 The `seconds` argument is a positive integer.
 Since `nanosleep-until` uses `atoi` to parse its argument, any fractional part is quietly